oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

   ![Zipkin query](images/zipkin-initial-query.png)

-  11. Click the `Run Query` button to get the traces list
+  11. Click the **Run Query** button to get the traces list

 In my case I had made two requests before the lazy initialization sorted everything out, so there are a total of three traces.

   ![List of traces in Zipkin](images/zipkin-traces-list.png)

-  13. Select the most recent trace and retrieve the data from that
+  13. Select the most recent trace (click on it) and retrieve the data from that

   ![Stock listing trace in Zipkin](images/zipkin-trace.png)

+We've seen that we can access the core servcies and see the zipkin traces it generates.

 Of course the other services are also available, for example we can get the minimum change using the re-writer rules